tech4germany/steuerlotse/README.md

     - Wrapper named `PyEric` for the `libericapi.so` using `ctypes`
     - Uses a local test certificate (not included in the repo, but in the live demo)
     - Generates a confirmation as PDF
-    - Displays server response and tranfer ticket
+    - Displays server response and transfer ticket
 - Landing page and information pages match latest design iteration
 - Multi step flow that maintains its state even on force-refresh and browser history navigation
 - Expiry and deletion of test entries after 10 minutes